Toledo Rockets football: Bill Orwig years (1946–1947)

 Although head coach for the Rockets for just two seasons, Bill Orwig established one of the best winning percentages in the program's history (.762).
 He is one of few coaches in UT to coach two sports at once, overseeing both the football and basketball teams.
 His overall record as football coach was 15–4–2.

 Frank Lauterbur era (1963–1970)

 Affectionately known at "FXL" by his team, Frank Lauterbur coached the Rockets during one of the most successful eras of the program's history.
 Under his leadership, Toledo won three MAC titles including the first in the school history in 1967, and won both of their two consecutive Tangerine Bowl appearances.
 The team's 35 consecutive game wins during Lauterbur's era ranks fifth in the longest winning streaks in NCAA Division I football.
-Charles "Chuck" Ealey led the Rockets to all 35 victories as starting quarterback.
+Charles "Chuck" Ealey led the Rockets to all 35 victories as starting quarterback, the most wins without a loss by a quarterback in FBS history.

 In 1970, the Rockets finished the season ranked 12th in the AP Poll and 17th in the UPI poll.
 After capping that season with a second Tangerine Bowl victory, Lauterbur took a head coaching job at Iowa.
 His overall 48–32–2 record at UT includes two perfect seasons in 1969 and 1970.